-CGE has been a leading advocate for renewable energy for Evanston from its inception.
-Accomplishments and current projects include —
+CGE has been a leading advocate for renewable energy and energy efficiency in Evanston from its inception.
+Our Energy group is focused on:

 Community Aggregation with 100% Renewable Energy